-Population: 46.43 million
+Population: 46.7 million

-GDP: €1.22 billion (2015, Eurostat)
+GDP: €1.17 billion (2017, Eurostat)

 Overview of the Spanish fisheries and aquaculture sector

-Spain, with a coastline of almost 8,000 km, is home to the biggest fishing industry in the EU.
-The majority of fisheries activities are carried out in the coastal regions of Spain.
-Positioned at the far south-west of Europe, the country enjoys entry points into both the Atlantic ocean and the Mediterranean sea, while offering good conditions for marine and freshwater aquaculture.
-Spain produces over 1.2 million tonnes of fisheries products per annum, more than any other EU country, where 70 % come from sea fishing, 29 % from aquaculture and a mere 1 % from inland fishing.
+Spain, with a coastline of almost 8 000 km, is home to the biggest fishing industry in the EU.
+The majority of fisheries activities are carried out in the coastal regions.
+Positioned at the south-west corner of Europe, the country enjoys entry points into both the Atlantic Ocean and the Mediterranean Sea and offers good conditions for marine and freshwater aquaculture.
+Spain has age-old marine traditions and is the largest producer of fish in the EU by volume and the largest consumer market for fisheries and aquaculture products.

 Processing and trade

-The industry is mainly composed of medium sized companies mostly in the canning sector and to a lesser extent in fresh and frozen processed seafood.
-The canning sector has a highest production volume.
-Tuna is the most important species, amounting to 241,500 tonnes, while other key species include sardines and anchovies.
-In the past few years, the Spanish fish processing sector followed the development of mixed trends due to economic constrains in the country, but the canning industry has kept its position in production of fish and seafood products, both for domestic and international markets, acquiring niche markets and premium-prices.
+The industry is mainly composed of medium-sized companies, mostly in the canning sector and to a lesser extent in the fresh and frozen processed seafood sectors.
+The canning sector has the highest production volume.
+Tuna is the most important species, amounting to 254 035 tonnes, while other key species going to canning include sardine and anchovy.
+In the past few years, the Spanish fish processing sector has seen mixed trends due to macroeconomic challenges in the country, but the fish and seafood canning industry has kept its position, both domestically and internationally, by acquiring niche markets and maintaining premium-prices.

-The total import of fisheries and aquaculture products reached 1,584,700 tonnes in 2016, which was kept around the same level as in 2010.
-In terms of value, imports of fisheries and aquaculture products amounted to over €5.8 billion, increasing by €0.4 billion over the same period.
-Spanish imports were predominantly composed of crustaceans, molluscs and cephalopods, which made up to 40 % in value of the total fisheries and seafood imports.
-The total export of fisheries and aquaculture products was stable in 2010–2016, amounting to 1,040,843 tonnes in 2016.
-Spain exports its fisheries and aquaculture products to a wide range of countries with Italy (20 %), Portugal (16 %) and France (11 %) as the main destinations.
-In 2016, these countries all together were responsible for nearly a half of Spanish exports.
-Yellowfin tuna was the top exported species, mostly to Mauritius and Seychelles, for manufacturing purposes.
+The total import of fisheries and aquaculture products reached 1.78 million tonnes in 2017, he highest level in the past decade.
+In terms of value, imports of fisheries and aquaculture products amounted to approximately €7.1 billion, an increase of €0.47 billion from 2016.
+Spanish imports were predominantly composed of crustaceans, molluscs, and cephalopods, which made up 39% of the total fisheries and seafood imports in terms of value.
+The total export of fisheries and aquaculture products has been increasing in volume since 2013, amounting to 1.2 million tonnes in 2017.
+Spain exports its fisheries and aquaculture products to a wide range of countries with Italy (30%), Portugal (18%), and France (14%) as the main destinations.
+Tunas and cephalopods are the most exported products.

 Useful Links for Spain